 Public Service activities educate and serve others in a number of ways, and include talking about bees in schools, collecting swarms, writing articles, and organizing or staffing booths at public events.

-As an enrolled Journey student you are offered the opportunity to attend several events each year (attendance not required).
+As an enrolled Journey student you are offered the opportunity to attend several events each year (optional).

 Journey Lab Day - held each spring on the Oregon State University campus, this event provides guided dissection and analysis of the honey bee with a microscope